iCliniq Logo

 Welcome back to icliniq.com.

 The uneasiness can be because of palpitation, in which the heart rate increases for a few seconds and after that it becomes normal.
 As of now, the most important cause of all your problems can be anxiety.
 Anxiety can be hidden also.
-A very important test, which I would like to suggest you, is 24-hour Holter monitoring.
-It is a small machine which will be attached to your body for 24 hours and will record your 24-hour heartbeats.
+A very important test, which I would like to suggest to you, is 24-hour Holter monitoring.
+It is a small machine that will be attached to your body for 24 hours and will record your 24-hour heartbeats.
 Anything wrong with your rate and rhythm in the next 24 hours will be recorded.
 You can even note the time in your logbook and we can see the rhythm of your heart till the time Holter is done.
 Please follow the medications suggested by me.

 I hope this has helped you.